 If you want to save on precious space and weight, the obvious choice would be to go for a foldable e-tool.
-Consider the overall length of the e-tool when extended and folded.
-It should be easy to store and carry around when folded, yet still convenient to use when fully extended.
+Consider the overall length of the entrenching tool when extended and folded.
+It should be easy to store and carry around when folded yet still convenient to use when fully extended.

-Make sure that your e-tool of choice is made of high-quality materials.
+Your shovel of choice should be made of high-quality materials.
 As mentioned earlier, high-carbon steel for the shovel head and aircraft-grade aluminum for the handles is preferred if you want an e-tool that’s tough as nails.

 Secure Locking Mechanism

-A foldable e-tool is only as good as its locking mechanism.
-If you settle for something flimsy, you might damage the e-tool.
+A foldable shovel is only as good as its locking mechanism.
+If you settle for something flimsy, you might damage it.
 You’re also putting yourself at risk for injury.

 Ergonomics and Functionality

 Despite its compact size, a good e-tool should still be easy to use.
-An e-tool with an open, D-handle is great if you want a comfortable grip.
+A shovel with an open, D-handle is great if you want a comfortable grip.
 This type of handle also allows you to swing the e-tool and dig even with just one arm.

-As far as functionality goes, pick an e-tool that can serve many purposes.
-Make sure that the shovel can be adjusted and configured in various angles so you can use it for different jobs.
+As far as functionality goes, pick an entrenching tool that can serve many purposes.
+Make sure that the shovel can be adjusted and configured at various angles so you can use it for different jobs.
 The serrated edge of the shovel should also sharpen easily.

 Building trenches and defensive positions are things that many civilians aren’t likely to do, especially during peacetime.
-But don’t discount the e-tool just yet— there are still a bunch of things you can use it for.
+But don’t discount the entrenching tool just yet—there are still a bunch of things you can use it for.